DEFRA/fcp-mpdp-frontend/README.md

 We have added an example dependabot configuration file to the repository.
 You can enable it by renaming the [.github/example.dependabot.yml](.github/example.dependabot.yml) to `.github/dependabot.yml`

-## SonarCloud
+## SonarQube Cloud

-Instructions for setting up SonarCloud can be found in [sonar-project.properties](./sonar-project.properties).
+Instructions for setting up SonarQube Cloud can be found in [sonar-project.properties](./sonar-project.properties).

 ## Licence